 you will get at Appliance Repair Tech School!

-The cost of our school will be earned back by you within weeks
+The cost of our school

 of your fixing appliances in customer's homes!